 Students must complete 30 units of advanced coursework which includes:

-Complete one (1) of the following advanced practice courses (3 units) within the designated concentration:
+Complete one (1) of the following advanced practice courses (3 units) within the designated specialization:

 Complete three (3) 600-level elective courses (9 units total) from the following list of courses:

-Complete one of the following capstone requirements (6 units) in the final year of the program:
+Complete one of the following culminating requirements (6 units) in the final year of the program:

 The MSW Program is taken in one of the following four sequences: